Wood Element in Feng Shui Design

 Wood Element in Home Design

-For people seeking to add more wood energy into their homes, here are some easy ideas to implement.
+For people seeking to add more wood energy to their homes, here are some easy ideas to implement.

 Paint the Walls